G8TIC/radar/SECURITY.md

 statistics about the radio channel/packet counts and some telemetry about the device it is running on.

-Telemetry is desctibed in [TELEMETRY.md](TELEMETRY.md) and statistics are described in [STATS.md](STATS.md)
+Telemetry is described in [TELEMETRY.md](TELEMETRY.md) and statistics are described in [STATS.md](STATS.md)